yuja/jj/docs/git-compatibility.md

 a name of your choice by adding `--remote <remote name>` to the `jj git clone` command.

-## Co-located Jujutsu/Git repos
+## <a name="co-located-jujutsugit-repos"></a>Colocated Jujutsu/Git repos

-A "co-located" Jujutsu repo is a hybrid Jujutsu/Git repo.
+A colocated Jujutsu repo is a hybrid Jujutsu/Git repo.
 This is the default for Git-backed repositories created with `jj git init` or `jj git clone`.
 The Git repo and the Jujutsu repo then share the same working copy.
 Jujutsu will import and export from and to the Git repo on every `jj` command automatically.